|

 Biosketch:

-University of Michigan in 1972, working under John Holland.
-From
+science from the University of Michigan in 1972, working under

-of SIGEVO, and has been on the Business Committee of GECCO since
+He is Vice-Chair of SIGEVO, and has been on the Business Committee

-it started in 1999.
-He has written four books on genetic programming
+of GECCO since it started in 1999.
+He has written four books

 |